 GHOSTS OF THE BAKER HOTEL

-A lot of history lies hidden in Mineral Wells, Texas.
-Yet one colossal monument to that history towers above the city like a sleeping citadel.
+A treasure trove of history lies hidden in Mineral Wells, Texas.
+One colossal monument to that history towers above the city like a sleeping citadel.
 With her crumbling Beaux-Arts architecture, she is striking and beautiful, yet stark and ghostly.
-While the Mineral Wells of 2017 rushes on by and pays no mind, she stands quietly over the heart of the city as she has since 1929.
+While the Mineral Wells of 2021 rushes on by and pays no mind, she stands quietly over the heart of the city as she has since 1929.
 She's The Baker Hotel.
 Once a magnet that drew movie stars, presidents, millionaires, and dignitaries from all over America, she's been boarded up and abandoned since 1970.

 On February 24, 1836, William Barret Travis, Commander of the Texian rebels at The Alamo, wrote a plea for help as they were surrounded by enemy forces under Mexican dictator Santa Anna.
 Addressed to "The People of Texas and All Americans in the world" and signed "Victory or Death," this letter is known as one of the most stirring documents in American history.